 Server hard drive works almost 24/7/365.
 It constantly reads and writes data thus it should provide minimal latency, maximum reliability, and decent speed and performance.
 Here are the most important server Hard Disk Drive requirements:

 - Reliability — unrecoverable data loss can result in multi-million dollar and reputational losses;

 - Performance — servers are designed to handle multiple requests that need to be processed quickly;

-- Response Time — users don’t have to wait until the server disk “awaken” and process their requests
+- Response Time — users don’t have to wait for an HDD to “wake up” and process their requests.

 At first you need to decide what type of the connection interface you want — SATA or SAS.